MOVING MOUNTAINS

 Resources

-Katharine Ogden, MSW
+Katharine Call, MSW

 Katharine holds a Bachelor’s degree in Psychology from Dartmouth College and a Master’s degree in Clinical Social Work from Columbia University.
 Her education allowed her to gain extensive clinical experience in the Upper Valley community, including roles at a local hospital and as an advocate supporting survivors of domestic violence.